USS PC-823

+USS PC-823 was a PC-461-class submarine chaser built for the United States Navy during World War II.
+After the end of the war, the vessel was used as a training ship by the United States Merchant Marine Academy until 1949.

+In September 1949, she was transferred to the Republic of Korea Navy and renamed ROKS Baekdusan, (PC-701), and played a major part in the Battle of Korea Strait, the first major naval engagement fought by the ROKN.
+The remains of her mast are kept in the Republic of Korea Naval Academy.

+Service with the United States

-USS PC-823 PC-461-class submarine chaser laid down on 2 June 1943 at the Leathem D. Smith Shipbuilding Company in Sturgeon Bay, Wisconsin; launched on 15 January 1944; and commissioned on 24 July 1944.
+PC-823 was laid down on 2 June 1943 at the Leathem D. Smith Shipbuilding Company in Sturgeon Bay, Wisconsin, and was launched on 15 January 1944; being commissioned on 24 July 1944.

 PC-823 served in the western Atlantic Ocean during World War II, being assigned to air-sea rescue duties during at least some of that time.
-On 11 February 1946, PC-823 decommissioned and transferred to the United States Maritime Commission.
-She was transferred to the United States Merchant Marine Academy at Kings Point, New York on 18 May 1948, and renamed Ensign Whitehead as a training ship.
-Her name was struck from the Navy List in June 1948.
+On 11 February 1946, PC-823 was decommissioned and transferred to the United States Maritime Commission.
+She was handed over to the United States Merchant Marine Academy at Kings Point, New York on 18 May 1948, and renamed Ensign Whitehead as a training ship.
+The ship was struck from the Navy List in June 1948.

-In September 1949, she was transferred to the Republic of Korea Navy and renamed ROKS Pak Tu San, (PC-701), and played a major part in the Battle of Korea Strait, the small naval battle fought on the first day of the Korean War in June 1950.
-The remains of her mast are kept in the South Korean naval academy.